Visit the Best State Museums and National Galleries in Berlin

 Berlin State Museums in Charlottenburg

 • The Museum Berggruen (closed until 2025) displays classical modern works.
-At the heart of the collection are over 100 works by Pablo Picasso and 20 by Henri Matisse.
+At the heart of the permanent exhibition are over 100 works by Pablo Picasso and 20 by Henri Matisse.

 • The Scharf-Gerstenberg Collection focuses on surrealism with works by amongst others Goya, DalĂ, and Max Ernst